qiboteam/qibo/doc/source/advancedexamples.rst

     \\& \rightarrow 0.7|01\rangle \langle 01| + 0.3(X\otimes I)|01\rangle \langle 01|(X\otimes I)^\dagger
     \\& = 0.7|01\rangle \langle 01| + 0.3|11\rangle \langle 11|

-Measurements and callbacks can also be used with density matrices exactly as in the case of state vector simulation.
+Measurements and callbacks can be used with density matrices exactly as in the case of state vector simulation.

 .. _repeatedexec-example: